ssube/build-tools/docs/setup.md

 ### Other Hosts

-The playbook is able to provision remote hosts, with or without Kubernetes.
+The roles are able to provision remote hosts, with or without Kubernetes.
 These should be running a recent version of Ubuntu and have SSH access set up from the host you'll be using.

 If these hosts will be used as standalone Kubernetes clusters, they should be initialized with `kubeadm` before running